 We operate in Two Locations:

 FRESH LAKE BREEZES, PROLIFIC WILDLIFE & WIDE OPEN LANDSCAPES

 Suppose you want to have an awesome fun time and experience abundant wildlife up close while learning new skills on your Bronze kayaking award journey.

-If you do, then it is tough to go past the magnificent Myall Lakes region.
+If you do, then it is tough to go past the magnificent Myall Lakes National Park.

-We have repeatedly run programs across each of the three leading lakes, at all Duke of Edinburgh levels, Bronze Silver and Gold and never had a group disappointed with their experience.
+We have repeatedly run programs across each of the three leading lakes, at all Duke of Edinburgh levels.Both kayaking & bushwalking we have never had a group disappointed with their experience.

-Being the most extensive natural freshwater lake system on the New South Wales coast and surrounded by National Park, it is ideal for our Duke of Edinburgh programs.
+Being the most extensive natural freshwater lake system on the New South Wales coast and surrounded by National Park, it is ideal for our Bronze Kayaking Award program.